 Wildman Steve also actedalongside Rudy Ray Moore in Peetey Wheatstraw The Devil’s Son In Law.
 And he portrayed Harry De Baud in The Guy From Harlem, a 1977 Afro Kung Fu flick.

 Wildman Steve, real name Steven Gallon, passed away in Miami, FL in 2004.
-In his lifetime he served in Korea with the U.S. Navy, and also worked in radio, nightclubs, and concert promotion.
+In his lifetime he served with the U.S. Navyin Korea, and also worked in radio, nightclubs, and concert promotion.

-In Miami, he worked at famed radio station WMBM and also hosted and MC’d shows at Overtown nightclubs.
-As a standup he performed on the same bills as Redd Foxx, and Flip Wilson.
+In Miami, he worked at famed radio station WMBM and also hosted and MC’d shows at Overtown nightclubs and the historic lounge of the Hampton House in Brownsville with the original Blues Brothers, Sam & Dave.
+As a standup, Wildman Steve performed on the same bills as Redd Foxx, and Flip Wilson.

 Wildman Steve is a name that still rings bells in the streets of Miami, and in this new millennium that’s really saying something.
 Look out for Henry Stone Music USA Inc. to continue to keep his name alive through some exciting new releases in the works.